Dairy Introductions: The Ladies & The Milk

 We feed a strictly grass and forage-based diet.
 We feel strongly about not feeding grain to cows because their bodies simply were not designed to eat it.
 Also, the rumen pH of cows who eat grain is different from cows who do not.
 When cows eat grain it allows different bacteria to thrive in their bodies than what would normally be there.
 100% grass and forage feeding creates a safer milk because the pH of the cow doesn't support the more dangerous bacteria.

 The safety of our milk is our top concern.
 So much so that we have set up an on-farm lab and we test each day's milk for two types of bacteria.
 We test for coliform and anaerobic bacteria.
 All of our milk is tested before it ever leaves the farm.
-If we were to ever have our milk become contaminated with something like listeria or e.coli, our numbers would be through the roof and that milk would never leave the farm, never have the chance to make someone sick.
-To date, we've never had high numbers and our herd share owners have access to all of our lab results dating all the way back to when we first started milking.
+If we were to ever have our milk become contaminated with something like listeria or e.coli, our numbers would be through the roof and that milk would never leave the farm, and never have the chance to make someone sick.

 Here at Six S Dairy, our daily average is less than 1 Coliform per ml and a SPC of less than 200.